 By 1880, African Americans comprised more than half of the population of Arrow Rock, Missouri.
-These enslaved individuals provided labor to build many structures in the town and to cultivate hemp and tobacco, labor-intensive crops grown in this area before the Civil War.
+Many of these formerly enslaved individuals provided labor to build many structures in the town and to cultivate hemp and tobacco, labor-intensive crops grown in this area before the Civil War.

-In 1856, Dr. John Sappington set aside land for a cemetery specifically for the enslaved people of the area.
+In 1856, Dr. John Sappington, a prominent Saline County physician, set aside land for a cemetery specifically for his enslaved people.
 Any burials before 1865 were unmarked, so most of the 350 burials in this cemetery are unknown.
-After Emancipation, this cemetery was used for generations of African Americans with links to the Arrow Rock community, with the last burial happening as recently as 2012.
+After emancipation, this cemetery was used for generations of African Americans with links to the Arrow Rock community, with the last burial happening as recently as 2012.